Is People-Pleasing Harming My Marriage? A Los Angeles Couples Therapist Shares Five Potential People-Pleasing Phrases to Look Out For

 Ultimately this leads to an environment that feeds emotional disconnection, resentment, and grief.
 Even more insidious is that when one partner continually suppresses their true thoughts, feelings, and desires to avoid upsetting the other, they sacrifice their individuality for the sake of perceived harmony.
 Over time, that very suppression can lead to a profound sense of disillusionment, causing both partners to struggle with discerning where their true selves end and the facade begins.
 This is why working with a couples therapist or marriage counselor is imperative, especially if people-pleasing has been a part of the relationship’s foundation or has established itself during the life of the relationship.

-Why do we Choose to People Please?
+Why do we choose to people-please?

 Often we don’t.
 We may be subconsciously repeating generational patterns or gender roles.
 We may be unaware of times we have felt unsafe and suppressed our own thoughts and emotions for the sake of keeping the peace.
 We may have been conditioned as children, or through spiritual teachings, to put others first at the expense of ourselves.
 Untangling the knot of people-pleasing often requires intentional work, self-awareness, journaling, and compassionate feedback, something that a Los Angeles couples therapist at Therapy for Adults can provide as couples work through detrimental patterns of people-pleasing.